walmartlabs/concord-website/docs/plugins/git.md

 ## Fork

 The `forkRepo` action can be used to fork a git repository on GitHub.
-By default, the `repo` is forked into your personal account asscociated with the `accessToken`.
+By default, the `repo` is forked into your personal account associated with the `accessToken`.

 The following parameters are needed in addition to the general parameters: